ibm-cloud-docs/EventStreams/mirroring.md

 ## Capacity planning
 {: #capacity_planning}

-Both the network usage and geographical location of the source and target service instances must be taken into account when planning capacity.
+Both the network usage and geographical location of the source and target service instances must be taken into account when you plan capacity.

 ### Network bandwidth
 {: #network_bandwidth}